SSK-14/chatbot-guardrails/README.md

 ```
 chatbot-guardrails/
 │
-├── config  // Contains all files for Guardrails
+├── nemo/  // Contains all files for Guardrails
-├── app.py // Main file to run
+├── app.py // Main file to run for gradio UI
 ├── vectorstore.py // Run this to create vectorstore
 ├── README.md
 └── requirements.txt